The Collection Process FAQ

 How is the umbilical cord blood collected?

 The cord blood collection process is safe, easy and painless for both mother and baby.
 Our collection procedure does not interfere with the delivery or subsequent care for mother or baby.
 After the safe delivery of your child, your doctor or midwife cleans the umbilical cord (with the materials provided) and inserts the blood bag needle into the umbilical vein.
 The blood flows into the bag by gravity.
-The blood bag tubing is clamped, sealed and labeled to await courier collection.
-The whole process takes only a few minutes.
+The blood bag tubing is clamped, sealed, labeled and then sent to our lab.
+The whole collection process takes only a few minutes.

 Is there any risk to my baby or the mother?